 Steam is one of the most popular video gaming digital distribution services owned by Valve Corporation.
-In a couple of years, Steam has emerged into a very reliable gaming platform for purchasing and playing video games mostly for PC.
+In a couple of years, Steam has emerged as a very reliable gaming platform for purchasing and playing video games mostly for PC.
 It offers digital rights management (DRM), multiplayer server connectivity, video streaming, social networking, and more for users.
 However, some of the unfortunate users are getting Steam Friends Network Unreachable Error on PC which is irritating a lot.

 Now, if you’re also experiencing the same, check out this troubleshooting guide to quickly fix it.
 According to the Steam users, the ‘Friends List’ isn’t available even the internet connectivity is working well.
 The particular error is occurring even after signing into the account properly and refreshing the window multiple times.
 There are a couple of possible reasons behind this issue which include beta mode and cache issues.